April 26, 2022

 If you have a cloud backup service, have you ever really read the agreement to use the backup service?
 All cloud backup companies have these internet service agreements, or service level agreements.
 Apple iCloud, Amazon Web Services, Google Cloud Platform, Microsoft One Drive, etc. These agreements tend to be thousands of words long.
 Who really reads them?
 We just click to "agree" and hope for the best.
 All of these have language that states, essentially, the agreement can change at any time and that you are bound by the agreement when it changes, unless you specifically "opt out".

-Of course to "opt out" means you stop using their cloud backup service.
-It is typical in these agreements that the company can delete your account and/or all your data if they desire, even without having to notify you, if you breach the agreement, even if we breach it "unknowingly".
+Of course to "opt out" means you stop using their cloud backup service!
+You are forced to play the game their way.
+It is typical in these agreements that the cloud service company can delete your account and/or all your data, even without having to notify you, if you "breach" the agreement, even if you breach it "unknowingly".
 So, do you have an ongoing, dependable, "off-line" (i.e. non-internet sourced) backup in place?
 This would be a backup to an external hard drive, or portable small USB stick as a minimal backup.

 We as music teachers in an educational/artistic career tend to not understand technology as much as some other careers, though perhaps that is changing as far as our teaching goes if we teach online or have started to use apps in our teaching.
 But what about understanding technology enough to even ask the questions we should be asking?
-Such as about the level of security we need or should have?
+Such as the reality of the threats we face on a daily basis and the level of security we need to protect ourselves from those real threats?

 What is cyber security, data security and why do I need it as an independent music teacher?...

 That is a great question!
-Cyber security and data security revolve around protecting critical data, devices, networks, programs and apps from internet based attacks.
-Every IMT (Independent Music Teacher) has data, a network, devices, programs and apps if you use a computer, laptop, tablet, iPad, or phone in the same physical location where you teach or store data related to your teaching.
+Cyber security and data security revolve around protecting data, devices, networks, programs and apps from internet based attacks.
+Every IMT (Independent Music Teacher) has data, a network, devices, programs and apps if you use a computer, laptop, tablet, iPad, or phone.
 Good security for all these things is about implementing best practices to help ensure your business critical information is confidential to only those who should access it, retains its integrity as to being 100% accurate, and is accessible when needed.

-It also is about using best practices for securing your devices and computers and how you use the internet whether it is doing searches, logging into websites, "browsing" habits, how you interact with email and many other things.
+Cyber security is also about using best practices for securing your devices and computers, how you should use the internet for searches, how to log into websites securely, your "browsing" habits, how you should interact with emails and texts from people you do not know, and many other things.
 We all tend to have more and more devices that connect to the internet, which makes all these things a target for the bad actors out there on the internet.
 And if your teaching data is on that device, that computer, of course it's THE target.

 Is my password good?
 How to know and why be concerned at all....

-We likely have heard in the news more than once in the last few years that passwords used by people have been breached, compromised.
+We likely have heard in the news that passwords used by people have been breached, compromised, stolen.
 Passwords are intended to protect, among other things, our most sensitive and valuable information, right?
 Gone are the days, when you walk up to the door and the guard asks you "what is the password!" and you answer: "Swordfish!!".
 We all need a complex enough password of some kind to access almost any type of online account, websites and the like.
 So, how do we know that password likely will or will not be compromised?
+Why should it be "complex" you ask?
+It is to that it cannot be taken from you, or "hacked" as the term is used.

-Passwords can be guessed, if you use "password" or "qwerty" or "123456", etc. It used to be password length in about the year 2004 was recommended to be 8 characters a mix of letters and numbers.
-Soon after that, it was suggested to include more characters, like maybe 10, including a capital letter or 2.
+Passwords can be guessed in some cases, if you use too simple of a password like "password" or "qwerty" or "123456", etc. It used to be password length in about the year 2004 was recommended to be 8 characters a mix of letters and numbers.
+Soon after that, it was suggested to include more characters, like maybe 10, including a capital letter or two.
 Then it was suggested long phrases are good, that a person could remember, because passwords are starting to get kind of complicated to remember.
-Then a few years later 12-14 characters was suggested with a mixture of capital and lowercase letters, number, and symbols.
+Later 12-14 characters was suggested with a mixture of capital and lowercase letters, number, and symbols.
 By about the year 2013 or so, a 14 character, highly complex password would take, it was thought by some, to take from a few years to centuries or longer to "crack", or to break into as the word "crack" refers.
-The time to crack a password depends who you're talking to and how they are proposing the password be attacked.
+The time to crack a password depends who you're talking to and how they are proposing the password be attacked, related sometimes to their level of technology expertise.
 You see, internet criminals use a computer or computing device to generate random password combinations until it finds the right one.
 That is essentially how it is done.

-But for now, the only solution really, if you cannot remember 16 character passwords that combine letters, numbers, symbols, special characters, or really really long password phrases with interspersed non letter characters, and if using an RSA token is too cumbersome (I won't explain them here just yet) then you need a password manager like Keeper Security or NordPass or LastPass, (there are others) which will generate for you a long password, highly complex password for every account you use, that you can use on your computer, phone, iPad, etc so you don't have to remember them.
-BUT you need a long, complex master password to get into your password manager that you WILL remember, hence you need to remember only one password to have access to all of them.
-And that one should probably be changed often enough but on an unpredictable schedule.
+But for now, back to passwords, the only solution really, is a "password manager" app, such as Keeper Security, OnePass or LastPass.
+Or perhaps an RSA token, though it is less universally applicable at this time.
+It is usually not possible to remember all your 16 or more character passwords that combine letters, numbers, symbols, special characters - or really really long password phrases with interspersed non letter characters.
+A password manager will generate for you a long password, highly complex password for every account you use, that you can use on your computer, phone, iPad, etc so you don't have to remember them.
+But you need a long, complex master password to get into your password manager that you WILL remember, hence you need to remember only one password to have access to all of them.
+And that one should probably be changed often enough but on an unpredictable schedule (internet criminal mentality is based upon that which is predictable.)

-You might quip, saying; "well, if it takes only one password to get into all my passwords, how is that a good thing?"
+At this point you might say; "well, if it takes only one password to get into all my passwords, how is that a good thing?"
 That's one point of view.
 Consider that your master password must be complex enough and long enough so it is not likely a criminal will want to spend the time trying to break it, and even if they try they won't live long enough to "crack" it.
-That's the beauty right now of using a password manager.
-And never share with anyone else your master password.
+That's the beauty right now of using a password manager, you can create a password as long as complex as can be used.
+And, of course, never share with anyone else your master password.
 As long as passwords are required for our digital life, this is the best approach.
 Just think it through carefully, and it will be obvious.
+Take a moment here and really think this one through, is my suggestion.
+And do research.

 January, 2022 Forbes reported: "cyber perils are the biggest concerns for companies globally in 2022"(1,2).